TreesLab/CircMiMi/README.md

 # CircMiMi

-A toolset for investigating the interactions between circRNA - miRNA - mRNA.
+A package for constructing CLIP-seq data-supported "circRNA - miRNA - mRNA" and "circRNA - RBP - mRNA" interactions

 # Table of Contents
 - [Requirements](#requirements)